-Some states may have a certificate of need (CON) program that regulates any new institutional facility.
-A CON program provides a set of regulations set up by states to control establishing and/or expanding health care facilities and services in a given area.2
+Some state agencies may have a certificate of need (CON) program that regulates any new institutional facility.
+A CON program provides a set of regulations set up by state agencies to control establishing and/or expanding health care facilities and services in a given area.2

 Become Medicare-Certified